tusharsng/ecomm_website/README.md

 # ecomm_website
-This is an E-commerce website.
-Users logging in can register themselves as buyers and sellers.
-Buyers can a search range of products for them through tags and filters.
-Buyers can also store various products in a cart.
-Sellers can put their products for selling after admin grants them permission.
-Sellers have to upload the description and pictures of the products they wish to sell.
-STRIPE payment gateway is integrated for transactions between buyers and sellers.
+Developed a comprehensive E-commerce website from scratch.
+Implemented user authentication and registration functionalities.
+Created an intuitive product search feature using tags and filters.
+Built a shopping cart system that enables buyers to add, modify, and remove items.
+Integrated the STRIPE payment gateway, for secure and reliable transactions.